Virtual Salmon Guide

 Switch rods have become very fashionable for salmon fishing in the last year or so.
 We first started to use them on the River Alness in 2012 – why?

 Switch rods, so called because you can cast them as single-handed or double-handed, have been a revelation.
-They allow you to make short single-handed overhead or side casts with accurate presentation e.g. in the runs at the heads of pools, or to get under overhanging trees on the far bank, then change to double-handed overhead or Spey casts as you lengthen line and progress down the pool.
+They are incredibly versatile, allowing you to make short single-handed overhead or side casts with accurate presentation e.g. in the runs at the heads of pools, or to get under overhanging trees on the far bank, then change to double-handed overhead or Spey casts as you lengthen line and progress down the pool.
+A well-matched line; both in AFTM rating and profile is critical.
 Combined with a specialist switch, short-headed or Scandinavian-style Spey line, they are ideal for producing long Spey casts in tight spaces.

 Here's a short video of one of our guests fishing the Ace pool on Beat 3 with a switch rod: